renovate-bot/khulnasoft-lab-_-pr-insight/docs/docs/usage-guide/automations_and_usage.md

 Note that to use the 'handle_push_trigger' feature, you need to give the gitlab webhook also the "Push events" scope.

 ## BitBucket App
-Similar to GitHub app, when running PR-Insight from BitBucket App, the default [configuration file](https://github.com/KhulnaSoft/pr-insight/blob/main/pr_insight/settings/configuration.toml) from a pre-built docker will be initially loaded.
+Similar to GitHub app, when running PR-Insight from BitBucket App, the default [configuration file](https://github.com/Khulnasoft/pr-insight/blob/main/pr_insight/settings/configuration.toml) from a pre-built docker will be initially loaded.

 By uploading a local `.pr_insight.toml` file to the root of the repo's main branch, you can edit and customize any configuration parameter.
 Note that you need to upload `.pr_insight.toml` prior to creating a PR, in order for the configuration to take effect.

 For example, if your local `.pr_insight.toml` file contains:
 ```
 [pr_reviewer]
-inline_code_comments = true
+extra_instructions = "Answer in japanese"
 ```

-Each time you invoke a `/review` tool, it will use inline code comments.
+Each time you invoke a `/review` tool, it will use the extra instructions you set in the local configuration file.

+Note that among other limitations, BitBucket provides relatively low rate-limits for applications (up to 1000 requests per hour), and does not provide an API to track the actual rate-limit usage.
+If you experience lack of responses from PR-Insight, you might want to set: `bitbucket_app.avoid_full_files=true` in your configuration file.
+This will prevent PR-Insight from acquiring the full file content, and will only use the diff content.
+This will reduce the number of requests made to BitBucket, at the cost of small decrease in accuracy, as dynamic context will not be applicable.

 ### BitBucket Self-Hosted App automatic tools